SavFidani/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

+PLEASE NOTE MY CODE FOR DELIVERABLE 2 IS IN THE SAME FILE AS DELIVERABLE 1.

 ## Purpose and Scope

 The purpose of this analysis was to look at a category of Amazon retail, and determine top products based on different metrics with an emphasis on consumer reviews.